Back to Everyday accounts

 Information you might need to know

-Probate is granted by the Wellington High Court and confirms that the deceased’s will has been proved and registered in court, and that the right to administer their effects has been granted to the executor named in the will.
+Probate is granted by the Wellington High Court and confirms that the person’s will has been proved and registered in court, and that the right to administer their effects has been granted to the executor named in the will.

 We’ll also require: